Slavic people used to bake using a simple sourdough starter. In Ukraine healthy leaven for fermentation were cultiveted in every family.

 The simplest sourdough starter made from flour and warm water.
 It is well known from ancient times when people began to make bread from dough with leaven agents.
 It is natural and good for health.
-This starter is added to different types of dough, for bread, pancakes, cakes
+This starter is added to different types of dough to make tasty fluffy bread, pancakes, cakes.

 When You take sour dough starter then leave some old starter in jar and make from it new starter, just adding flour and water and keeping in good conditions

 The first bread from new dough starter won't be very high and soft but still very tasty.
 The older starter is the better bread will be